JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     adduser edison sudo
     adduser edison dialout
     dpkg-reconfigure tzdata    # Set local time-zone

-       Use arrow button to choose zone then arrow to the right to make cursor highlight <OK> then hit ENTER
+To adjust settings above, use arrow button to choose zone then arrow to the right to make cursor highlight <OK> then hit ENTER

 Edit (with `nano` or `vi`) /etc/logrotate.conf and change the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space